ZafarShaikh/Terraform-Full-Course-Azure/lessons/day02/readme.md

-# Day02 - Terraform Providers
+ok # Day02 - Terraform Providers

 ## What is a terraform provider?